czi-catalystproject/hub-champion-training/episodes/manage_images.md

 1. Containers are lightweight, portable and isolated units of software that can be used on any computer and operating system.

-1. An image is a runnable, self-contained software environment and created from a container.
+1. An image is a runnable, self-contained software environment created from a container.
 A container is a shareable "recipe" used to create images.

 1. A container enables reproducible modelling or analyses to be carried out on your laptop or in the cloud.